TimNEverett/supaqueue/readme.md

 The number of workers for a given queue represents the number of jobs that can be processed in parallel.

 By adding more workers to a queue, you are enabling the queue to be processed more quickly.
-By limiting the number of workers, you are limiting the rate of which your system will call that API.
+By limiting the number of workers, you are limiting the rate of which your system will call that edge function.

 ### The current job table

-The current job record joins a worker to a job and tracks the status of the API call, marking it as complete and also tracking if that particular call succeeded or failed.
+The current job record joins a worker to a job and tracks the status of the edge function call, marking it as complete and also tracking if that particular call succeeded or failed.

 When a record is inserted into the `current_job` table, it gathers the new record along with the associated job and queue records and sends them as inputs to the `supaqueue` edge function.

 Once the edge function marks the current job as complete, the job status is updated, the associated worker is unlocked, and the `current_job` record is deleted.

 Unique constraints on the worker and job columns of the `current_job` table ensure that each worker can only process one job at a time, and prevents multiple workers from processing the same job at the same time.

-### Functions

-TODO: list out all functions and describe their purpose

-### Triggers

-TODO: list out all triggers and describe when they fire and their side effects.

-#### Process Flow

-TODO: show a process flow chart here.

 # Acknowledgements